On this page

 Change the font size in your resume to help draw the recruiter’s eye to the most important skills and achievements you have on offer.
 Always prioritize readability and follow these general guidelines if you’re creating a resume from scratch:

-Name font size: Use a large font size like 36 points to spotlight your name.
+Name font size: use a large font size like 36 points to spotlight your name.
 While this will depend on your resume’s overall design, you need to ensure it stands out right away.

-Paragraph headings font size: Use 11 points in bold styling to make sure your resume headings make an impact.
+Paragraph headings font size: use 11 points in bold styling to make sure your resume headings make an impact.

-Headings font size: Use 10 points in body styling to ensure clarity.
+Headings font size: use 10 points in body styling to ensure clarity.

 Out of time, or want to make your resume creation simpler?
 Get started with an ATS-friendly resume template on Word.